Libensemble/libensemble/docs/data_structures/work_dict.rst

 work dictionary
 ===============

-The work dictionary constains metadata that is used by the manager to send a packet of work to a worker.
+The work dictionary contains metadata that is used by the manager to send a packet of work to a worker.
 The dictionary uses integer keys ``i`` and values that determine the data given to worker ``i``. ``Work[i]`` has the following form::